TheDudeman-67/Flying-arrow-game/README.md

 NOTICE: Due to school, most updates will be on the weekends.

+v1.7 (Latest): Death animation launches faster.
+Attempts counter.
+Changed song to Resonance by HOME. e key to exit. p to pause game.
+Made obstacles rotate :)
+made collision a bit more fair now with spinning stuff.

-v1.6 (Latest): Added a cool death animation.
+v1.6: Added a cool death animation.
 Made background turn red upon dying.
 Made obstacles disappear on death.
 Escape key now instantly closes the game.